programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Setting Up Plotly Express

-Before starting, you will need to install three modules to your environment.
+1. Before starting, you will need to install three modules to your environment.
 These include:
     - Plotly (using the terminal command `pip install plotly`)
     - Pandas (using the terminal command `pip install pandas`)[^4]
     - Kaleido (using the terminal command `pip install kaleido`)[^5]

+2. With these packages installed, create a new Jupyter notebook (or a new Python file in your chosen code editor).
+Ideally, your notebook should be stored in the same folder as the downloaded sample dataset.

-Once you have installed the relevant packages, you'll need to `import` them at the start of your script:
+3. `import` these modules at the start of your new notebook:

 ```python
 import numpy as np